Table of Contents

 “INITIALIZE” clears all parameter links, restores the default label (according to the macro parameter number), and resets the knob to the zero position.

-As of Unify v1.1.10, MIDI assignments are saved for embedded Unify instances, but not for the outermost instance.
+MIDI assignments are saved for embedded Unify instances, but not for the outermost instance.
 This allows embedded Unify instances to work exactly like any other plug-in which allows assigning MIDI CC numbers to specific controls, and ensures that if your main patch generates any kind of MIDI CC sequence (e.g. using MIDIBox, BlueARP, or any third-party MIDI plug-in), you can ensure that any embedded Unify instances are configured to respond correctly.